 We live in a broken world where there is a lot of suffering.
 Suffering is also part of the Christian life (Romans 8:17).
 If anyone tells you that if you believe in God, He will take away all the problems, sickness, and poverty right now, this teaching is not according to what the Bible tells us.

 God has prepared for us a wonderful inheritance where sickness, death, and suffering are things of the past (Revelation 21:1-4), but while living in this world, we can be assured that suffering is part of the package (2 Corinthians 1:5).

-Romans 8:28 tells us that “And we know that for those who love God all things work together for good” – all things that happen in our lives, including sickness, death of loved ones or loss of property.
-God uses those things to “conform us to the likeness of His Son” (v.
-29) – even those ugly things are used by God for a good purpose, namely to carve out the likeness to His Son in us.
+Romans 8:28 tells us that “we know that for those who love God all things work together for good” – all things that happen in our lives, including sickness, death of loved ones, or loss of property.
+God uses those things to “conform us to the likeness of His Son” (Romans 8:29) – even those ugly things are used by God for a good purpose, namely to carve out the likeness to His Son in us.

 How does God’s presence in suffering make a difference?